Tampa Convention Center Skyline

 A false alarm is any alarm activation caused by human error or equipment malfunction requiring police response, with no evidence of an actual crime having been committed.

-Have a video surveillance system? consider registering it as well.
+Have a video surveillance system? consider registering it.

 What are the most frequent human errors that cause false alarms?